 The lifetime cost of electric buses is lower than diesel buses, despite the demand charges and the higher initial cost of electric buses, a Columbia University electric bus analysis for New York City Transit found.
 The savings are due to lower operational costs, including maintenance and charging.
 In addition, battery costs are expected to decline in the coming years, further lowering the overall cost of ownership.

-Just as charge time scheduling can influence cost, it can also affect peak vehicle requirements and overall fleet size, since there need to be enough vehicles to allow for quick rotations as one bus gets charged and another moves into active use.
+Just as charge time scheduling can affect cost, it can also affect peak vehicle requirements and overall fleet size, since there need to be enough vehicles to allow for quick rotations as one bus gets charged and another moves into active use.

 Analyzing multiple scheduling scenarios makes it easier to experiment in order to find the one that best meets needs like reducing PVR.